Equidistribution of rational subspaces and their shapes: Stabilizer groups

 \subsubsection{Maximality}

 We now aim to prove that for any non-degenerate subspace $L$ the connected $\Q$-groups $\StSO_L$ and $\StSpin_L$ are maximal subgroups.
-Here, maximal is meant among connected and proper subgroups.
-Note that it suffices to prove the statement for $\StSO_L$.
+Here, maximal is meant among connected and proper subgroups (as it was in Remark~\ref{rem:maximality}).

 \begin{Prop} For any non-degenerate subspace $L \subset V$ the groups $\StSO_L$ and $\StSpin_L$ are maximal. \end{Prop}